tirtharajdash/LMLFStar/README.md

-### LMLFStar: Conditional Generation of Target-specific Novel Lead Molecules using an LLM
+### LMLFStar: Generation of Target-specific Novel Lead Molecules using an LLM

 LMLFStar is a molecular generation and optimization framework that leverages a language model (LLM) to discover potential lead compounds for target proteins.
 It employs an iterative search strategy based on hypothesis testing to explore the chemical space efficiently.

+### Preprint and Publication

+Submitted to bioRxiv.
+URL will be updated shortly.

 ### Features
 `GenMol.py` is an interleaved implementation of `LMLFStar.py`.
 The results in the paper are based on this.